pktmasseta/pktmasseta.github.io/_house/third.md

 The Tomb is your usual bedroom with one exception...

 The distinctive feature in this room is the "tomb" of beds.
-All four beds are situated within this pocket, separated by a door from the rest of the room.
+All four beds are situated on one side of the room, separated by a curtain from the rest of the room.
 Thus, people tend to sleep really well in here because it's so dark.
-In the early 80s, a brother couldn't sleep unless it was pitch black, which led to the construction of this wall.
+In the early 80s, a brother couldn't sleep unless it was pitch black, which led to this bed formation.

 ### Third Floor Bathroom

 ###### House Murals

 Usually during workweek (twice a year), several of our more artistic brothers get to work on some bare wall.
 Since we spend a lot of time in the bathrooms, our bathroom walls have been nicely covered to give us something pleasant to look at.
+The thrid floor currently features a South Park theme!